Bremen Regional S-Bahn: RS 4

+RS 6

+The RS 6 line links Rotenburg (Wümme) with Verden (Aller).
+While bypassing Bremen, it is an integral part of the network, providing essential connections for commuters and rural areas.
+Operating on a bi-hourly schedule, peak hours feature an hourly service using modern electric trains.

 History

 In the 1970s, the state Free Hanseatic City of Bremen first planned both regional train and underground systems.
 The S-Bahn was intended to connect the city with surrounding municipalities.
 It wasn't meant to completely operate underground, but rather as an independent rail system that would also connect different city neighborhoods.
 An underground line was to run from Delmenhorst through Huchting, Bremen Airport, the city center, University of Bremen, and Borgfeld and end in Lilienthal.
 Line S 1 was to run from Schwanewede through the city center, Sebaldsbrück, Mahndorf, and Achim and end in Verden.
 Line S 2 was to run from Osterholz-Scharmbeck through Ritterhude, Marßel, Burglesum, Findorff, University of Bremen, Oberneuland, and Rotenburg.
 The third line was planned to go through Delmenhorst, Huchting, Neustadt, city center, Hemelingen, Kirchweyhe, Syke, and Twistringen.
 A temporary panel of the Bürgerschaft, which gathered the findings after 19 months of planning, pedestrian zones, closely spaced stops, and park and ride lots at the termini of the lines were planned as well.
 Due to financial and technical difficulties and political opposition, these plans were not realized.